 When a dog has hip dysplasia, the ball and socket do not fit smoothly.
 The socket is flattened and the ball is not held tightly in place, thus allowing for some slipping.
 This makes for an unstable joint and the body’s attempts to stabilize the joint only end up yielding arthritis.

-This dog has hip dysplasia.
+Radiograph of dog with hip dysplasia.
 Photo by Dr. Martha Broda

 If this Disease Starts in Puppyhood why are most Affected Dogs Elderly?

 Actually, there are two sets of patients typically affected by hip dysplasia.
-The first affected group is the adolescent dogs, typically six to 18 months of age.
-The radiograph on the right above shows the hips of such a patient.
+The first affected group is adolescent dogs, typically six to 18 months of age.
+Image 2 in this article shows the hips of such a patient.
 This dog has hip dysplasia but has not yet developed arthritis.
 Note the shallow hip sockets.
 Dogs in this group are commonly brought in for signs of discomfort.
 Radiographs are then taken and hip dysplasia is discovered.

-Many dogs with similar radiographs will not be in pain and thus will not end up coming in for an evaluation.
-These are generally elderly dogs after they have been walking on their poorly-formed hips for many years.
-After many years, bony spurs along the margins of the socket, mineralization of the joint capsule, cartilage wear, and inflammatory change in the joint (i.e. degenerative arthritis) have become painful and now the dog comes to the vet for an evaluation.
+Many young dogs with similar radiographs will not be in pain and thus will not end up coming in for an evaluation.
+As they age, they develop bony spurs along the margin of the socket, mineralization of the joint capsule, cartilage wear, and inflammatory change in the joint (i.e. degenerative arthritis) and become painful and now these dogs come to the veterinarian for an evaluation.

 Do not expect a dog with dysplasia (or any other chronically painful condition for that matter) to cry or whine in pain.
 Instead, discomfort is shown with reduced activity, and difficulty rising or lying down, or going upstairs.
 A characteristic swivel of the hips is seen from behind and classically stairs are taken in a bunny hop fashion.